Learn why your videos are not ranking on YouTube from Douglas Karr

 Aside from what I mentioned above, the biggest issues I see on underperforming YouTube videos are terrible titles and descriptions.
 Without titles, tags, and detailed descriptions, YouTube may be unable to index the video accurately.
-I’d also encourage transcriptions – sometimes we paste those directly in the description.
+I’d also encourage transcriptions – sometimes we paste those directly into the description.

 It’s crazy to me that a video company will spend weeks planning, recording, and editing a beautiful video – and then they don’t optimize their title, write an engaging description, and then fill out all the additional data fields that YouTube offers.
 If they took an extra hour to do this, it would make all the difference!
-I’ve spent days on new clients, optimizing each video, and watched their views and conversions increase ten-fold.
+I’ve spent days on new clients, optimizing each video, and watched their views and conversions increase tenfold.